 The newly redesigned aluminum cutting cart contains water well for 12” or smaller tile.
 And water adheres to tile so you can cut large tile indoors if you’re careful on the pull back.

 You still get water spray out of the back as you push the tile forward.
-But this new model R4031 has an improved splash guard that works as well as the DeWalt guard.
-Both spray out of the back.
-I’ve been using a mud mixing bin on the floor to capture the overspray and it works pretty good.
+But this new model R4031 has an improved splash guard that works pretty well.
+I’ve been using a mud mixing bin on the floor to capture the overspray.

 Bottom Line